This Privacy Notice is dated 10th January 2023.

-We may receive personal information about you from third party sources (such as your employer if they enrol you on a course, or agencies if you apply for study or employment, but only where we believe that these third parties either have your consent or are otherwise legally permitted or required to disclose your personal information to us.
+We may receive personal information about you from third party sources (such as your employer or other third parties if they enrol you on a course or create an account on your behalf), or agencies if you apply for study or employment, but only where we believe that these third parties either have your consent or are otherwise legally permitted or required to disclose your personal information to us.
 We collect only the minimum amount of information required from these third parties to enable us to provide the requested service or process any application you send to us (for example, your educational or employment history).
 We only use the information we receive from these third parties as set out in this Privacy Notice.

 The information that we collect and store relating to you is primarily used to enable us to provide our Services to you.
 In addition, we may use the information for the following purposes:

-We may also monitor or record telephone calls for training, customer service and quality assurance purposes, and to detect or prevent crime, [and will inform you that we do so when you call us].
+We may also monitor or record telephone calls for training, customer service and quality assurance purposes, and to detect or prevent crime.
+These recordings will be retained for a maximum of 6 months.

-In general, we will use any of the information we collect from you only for the purposes described in this Privacy Notice or for purposes that we explain to you at the time we collect such information.
-However, we may also use your personal information for other purposes that are not incompatible with the purposes we have disclosed to you (such as statistical purposes) if and where this is permitted by applicable data protection laws.
+In general, we will use the information we collect from you for the purposes described in this Privacy Notice or for purposes that we explain to you at the time we collect such information.
+However, we may also use your personal information for other purposes that are not incompatible with the purposes we have disclosed to you (such as statistical purposes and research purposes) if and where this is permitted by applicable data protection laws.

-Consent can be varied online via the Website or cp.qa.com.
+Consent can be varied online via our consent portal at cp.qa.com.